Xylosandrus germanus: Diet and behavior

+Most beetle aggregation attractive may be volatile organic compounds (MVOCs) released by the fungi Ambrosiella grosmanniae in already infected woody material.
+Albeit, there appears to be no scientific consensus yet.

 Social behavior

 Xylosandrus germanus foundresses seem to have an initial brief period as they wait for the symbiotic fungus to establish.
 Once this occurs, oviposition starts, and their activity increases.
 Initially, Xylosandrus germanus foundresses engage in constructing the gallery and tending the fungal gardens and brood.
 Later in their lives, they transition to focusing mainly on blocking the gallery entrance.
 Blocking is deemed crucial for safeguarding broods from natural enemies and preventing the premature (and fatal) exit of larvae from the galleries.